flesueur/mi-lxc/DETAILS.md

 ## MICA

 * mica-infra :
-  * step-cli and step-ca ready to deploy an ACME-compliant CA using step software
+  * step-cli and step-ca ready to deploy an ACME-compliant CA using Smallstep software suite
   * openssl for an old-style CA
   * http (allows to share the generated root certificate)